elligurt/GorillaChalkBoard/README.md

 ## Why are there boards/planks on the Chalkboard?

 This is due to you not having any photo's in the "ChalkboardImages" folder.
 All you have to do is simply put 5 photos of your choice into the folder.
-If you don't put 5 photos one of the 5 photo's will duplicate.
+If you don't put 5 photos one of the amount of photo you have **will duplicate**.

 ## Why isn't my mod working?